gillfimj/coHEsion2022/docs/updating-images.doc.md

 lang: en
 ---
 # Updating Images

+There comes a time in the life of every application when certain components need to be upgraded.
+Some of these upgrades can take a significant amount of labor and time to perform the same tasks over and over again across numerous hosts.

+Containerized applications provide the environment whereby this type of upgrade cycle can be done in just a few short steps and then put into effect by just restarting the application.
+This will save time and labor and open up resources to do many other tasks.

+In this exercise, we'll explore the steps needed to upgrade a Banner application that needs both a Tomcat upgrade and a JDK version upgrade.
+Manually, these tasks could take weeks to perform across the entire Banner framework.
+However, we'll show this can be done with just a few updates to a couple lines of code.

+Let's get started.

 ## Updating the Tomcat Image

 It's time to upgrade Tomcat from one version to another.
 Seems like that might be a daunting task.
 Not really.